Amirth24/vonic/README.md

 2. View Captions: Once the video is uploaded, captions will be automatically generated and displayed alongside the video.
 3. Download Captions: Optionally, you can download the generated captions by clicking on the "Download Captions" button.
 4. Summarize Captions: The application will summarize the generated captions using Google's Gemini API, providing concise summaries of the video content.
-5. Explore Options: Feel free to explore additional options or features provided by the application interface.

 ## Screenshot
 ![Result Screen Shot](./images/screenshot1.png)